yaroslaff/hashget/README.md

 # echo zzz >> wordpress/index.php
 ~~~
 and --pack it, it will be just little bigger (158K for me instead of 157.9) but will keep your changed file as-is.
-This file has different hashsum, so it will be .tar.gz'ipped and not recovered from wordpress archive as other
+Modified file has other hashsum, so it will be .tar.gz'ipped and not recovered from wordpress archive as other
 wordpress files.

+> Manual indexing is easy way to optimize packing of particular large packages.

 ### Hint files
 If our package is indexed (like we just did with wordpress) it will be very effectively deduplicated on packing.